Margot Bryant

-Kathleen Mary Margaret Bryant (8 March 1897 – 1 January 1988), known professionally as Margot Bryant, was an English stage, teleivison and actress best known for playing Minnie Caldwell in the soap opera Coronation Street from its inception in 1960 until her departure in 1976.
+Kathleen Mary Margaret Bryant (8 March 1897 – 1 January 1988), known professionally as Margot Bryant, was an English stage and television actress best known for playing Minnie Caldwell in the soap opera Coronation Street from its inception in 1960 until her departure in 1976.

 Early life and career

 Bryant was born in Hull, the daughter of general practitioner Dr. William Arthur Bryant and Catherine Lewis.
 Bryant moved to London with her parents on completing her education.
 There, she became interested in theatre, and appeared in the chorus lines of various productions before moving on to musical comedies.
-She danced in Fred Astaire's show Stop Flirting.
+She danced in Fred Astaire's show Stop Flirting in London's Queen's Theatre (1923).

-Bryant also appeared in a number of films, such as The Cure for Love (1949) and Beat Girl with Oliver Reed in 1960.
-She also appeared in a West End role, as Lucy in Gay's the Word at the Saville Theatre.
-Bryant also toured in My Mother Said and later appeared in the show's television production.
-She also appeared in The Bell Family and in films I Get Myself Arrested and The Large Rope.
+Bryant appeared in a number of films, such as The Cure for Love (1949) and Beat Girl in 1960 and also in a West End role, as Lucy in Gay's the Word at the Saville Theatre.
+Bryant toured in My Mother Said and later appeared in the show's 1949 television production.
+She appeared in The Bell Family and in the films I Get Myself Arrested and The Large Rope (1953).

 Coronation Street

-Bryant's most notable role came later in life, playing the timid, elderly Minnie Caldwell on the soap opera Coronation Street, a role she occupied from 1960 to 1976, over the course of 560 episodes.
+Bryant's most notable role came later in life, playing the timid, elderly Minnie Caldwell in the soap opera Coronation Street, a role she occupied from 1960 to 1976, over the course of 987 episodes.
 The character's life tended to revolve around her ginger tomcat, Bobby.
 Caldwell was a diminutive figure, with a distracted manner and often appeared drinking milk stout in the snug of the soap's public house, the Rovers Return Inn.

 The character, consequently, was a put upon companion of her two friends, busybody Martha Longhurst (played by Lynne Carol) and battle-axe Ena Sharples (played by Violet Carson).
 On the formation of the trio, the show's creator Tony Warren explained, "I noticed that whenever you get tough, old viragos, they've got henchmen.
 Generally had a talkative one, who could be shouted down, and a silent one, who nodded but was a bit rebellious."

 Bryant suffered severe memory loss in March 1976 and was unable to continue in the role; her penultimate episode involved her reading her lines off prompts and on props such as her handbag.
 Her final episode was broadcast in April 1976, with Minnie leaving the street to live with an old friend, Handel Gartside (played by Harry Markham), in Derbyshire.
 Bryant never returned to the programme and her character had died off-screen by 2008, when returning former character Jed Stone (played by Kenneth Cope) was seen visiting Minnie's grave.